Twelve-step Suite: "Repentance"

-“Repentance" features parts eight and nine of the Suite ("Regret" and "Restitution").
+"Repentance" features parts eight and nine of the Suite ("Regret" and "Restitution").
 It is the fifth track on 2007's Systematic Chaos.
 By this stage, Portnoy had been sober for seven years.
-Portnoy stated that it was intentionally conceived as "a bit more of a breather," as the previous songs in the Suite had been "so aggressive and bombastic."
-He said that of all the tracks on Systematic Chaos, he was particularly proud of "Repentance" because it was "a moody, dark song, hypnotic, psychedelic ... something that we’ve never done before."
+Portnoy stated that it was intentionally conceived as "a bit more of a breather", as the previous songs in the Suite had been "so aggressive and bombastic".
+He said that of all the tracks on Systematic Chaos, he was particularly proud of "Repentance" because it was "a moody, dark song, hypnotic, psychedelic ... something that we’ve never done before".
 He described "Restitution" as having a "spacey, Pink Floyd feel".
-James LaBrie considered the challenge of "being able to really convey that message, but with the proper character" on "Repentance" to be the hardest part of his performance on Systematic Chaos: "I wanted it to come off sounding very somber, very serious, very ... not cold, but a somber approach, you know."
+James LaBrie considered the challenge of "being able to really convey that message, but with the proper character" on "Repentance" to be the hardest part of his performance on Systematic Chaos: "I wanted it to come off sounding very somber, very serious, very ... not cold, but a somber approach, you know".

-Portnoy described the ninth part of the Suite, "Restitution," as being "all about making amends to people you’ve harmed."
+Portnoy described the ninth part of the Suite, "Restitution", as being "all about making amends to people you’ve harmed".
 When writing it, he did not want to write about his own personal life as it would have made the song "too specific" to himself, wanting to make the lyrics more general.
 He instead asked friends of the band to contribute spoken word apologies.
-Steve Hogarth, Steven Wilson, Jon Anderson, Steve Vai, Joe Satriani, Mikael Åkerfeldt, Corey Taylor, Daniel Gildenlöw, Neal Morse, David Ellefson, and Chris Jericho all contributed apologies which featured in the final track.
+Steve Hogarth, Steven Wilson, Steve Vai, Joe Satriani, Mikael Åkerfeldt, Corey Taylor, Daniel Gildenlöw, Neal Morse, David Ellefson, and Chris Jericho all contributed apologies which featured in the final track, while Jon Anderson delivered a "melodic mantra".
 Portnoy was disappointed that Dave Mustaine, Geoff Tate, Bruce Dickinson and James Hetfield declined his invitation, but was pleased with the final list of contributors.

 "The Shattered Fortress"

-“The Shattered Fortress" concludes the Suite, featuring the last three parts ("Restraint," “Receive," “Responsible").
+"The Shattered Fortress" concludes the Suite, featuring the last three parts ("Restraint", "Receive", "Responsible").
 It is the fourth track on 2009's Black Clouds & Silver Linings.
-Portnoy considers the track as the Suite's "grand finale" and "knew it would really be made up of all the musical and lyrical references from the past, and bring them all together to wrap it all up."
+Portnoy considers the track as the Suite's "grand finale" and "knew it would really be made up of all the musical and lyrical references from the past, and bring them all together to wrap it all up".
 Before starting to write the track, the band listened to all four of the previous tracks in the Suite, making notes on the progressions of the parts and the melodies they wanted to reprise.